The world seems so fast paced lately. More than ever. Do you feel this way? It’s whizzing by.

 If you’re unfamiliar with the Cousin, it includes monthly, weekly, and daily pages for the en...

-Here on the blog you'll find articles about art journaling, planning, and goal setting, and other tips and tricks I've learned in my work as an artist.
+Here on the blog you'll find articles about art journaling, planning, goal setting, and tips and tricks I've learned in my work as an artist.
 I love to share behind the scenes peeks into my studio and sketchbook, as well as how I balance digital & analog tools as a surface designer.
 Go ahead, leave a comment!